open-mmlab/mmrotate/README.md

 English | [简体中文](README_zh-CN.md)

-MMRotate is an open-source toolbox for pose estimation based on PyTorch.
+MMRotate is an open-source toolbox for rotating object detection based on PyTorch.
 It is a part of the [OpenMMLab project](https://github.com/open-mmlab).

 The master branch works with **PyTorch 1.6+**.